ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 ## How to enhance the SteamOS-Waydroid launcher or custom launchers in GameMode with images

 The easiest way, is to use [SteamGridDB](https://github.com/steamgriddb) to accomplish that.
-Depending of you need/situation, multiple version exist:
+Depending of you need/situation, several versions exist:

 - [SGDBoop](https://www.steamgriddb.com/boop) If you want to using it in desktop mod.
 - [decky-steamgriddb](https://www.steamgriddb.com/boop) To using it in game mode, require the use of [Decky loader](https://github.com/SteamDeckHomebrew/decky-loader).